ES2Spring2020-ComputinginEngineering/project-2-cynthiajelke/README.md

     Functions:
     1. openckdfile()
           Parameters: none
-          Purpose: reads files as arrays for glucose, hemoglobin, and their classification and normalizes the values to they’re on the same scale
+          Purpose: reads files as arrays for glucose, hemoglobin, and their classification and normalizes the values so they’re on the same scale
           Output: glucose, hemoglobin, and classification arrays
     2. select(K)